The Crumbling Nerd Barrier of Physical Prototyping

 The third big invention is the Raspberry Pi, a real (micro-) computer.
 It offers more flexibility and more computing power than the Arduino.
-It can be programmed in a variety of languages and you can attach hardware just as easy as on the Arduino.
+It can be programmed in a variety of languages and you can attach hardware just as easily as on the Arduino.
 You can use it as a web server, as a hotspot, as a media player, as an Alexa, etc. Plus, a lot of these things have already been done with the Pi.
 Instructions are usually only a google search away.

 This power comes, of course, at the price of increased complexity.
 You must dare to familiarize yourself with a tiny bit of Linux and the command line.
 But I think the effort is well worth it.

 And the last thing I’d like to add to the list is Node-RED, a visual or flow-based programming language.
-Node-RED makes it really easy to build the software side of physical prototypes.
+Node-RED makes it easy to build the software side of physical prototypes.
 Since you only need to connect nodes to create a flow it takes away a lot of complexity associated with „regular“ programming.

 I guess my point is, that if you want to get into physical prototyping you can do that without any prior programming or soldering knowledge.
-The technologies mentioned above make it really easy for you to get started.
+The technologies mentioned above make it easy for you to get started.

 Plus, you can find any information on hardware components and answers to software questions online.
 Google and sites like Stackoverflow and GitHub will provide you with the